CompassionAI/data-registry/champion_models/olive-cormorant-nllb-frozen-lm-head.card.md

-# Card: olive-cormorant-nllb
+# Card: olive-cormorant-nllb-frozen-lm-head

 The details of the training protocol are in the training results card.

 ## Purpose

 A Tibetan-to-English encoder-decoder model, intended for machine translation of short fragments.
 Trained _without_ context injection.
+This version of the model has a frozen LM head.

 ## Model description